sameer-khalele/E-Commerce-Resilience-Credit-Risk-Management-System/README.md

 5. **Root Cause:** Absence of a **Change Management Protocol**.

 **Action Plan:** Implemented **Automated Integration Tests** to validate data integrity after every update.
+##  Implementation: Data Validation Script
+I have included a Python script `data_validator.py` that demonstrates the **Automated Integration Test**.
+This script ensures that the system detects schema changes (like field renaming) or invalid data (like zero income) before they affect the model's output.
+##  Conclusion
+This project demonstrates the integration of **Risk Management** principles into the software development lifecycle.
+By identifying potential threats (Operational, Human, and Technical) and implementing automated safeguards, we ensure a resilient and reliable system that protects both the business and its customers.